v-julia/alignment_of_orfs/README.md

 *GenAlignment.py* uses several modules which can be used as independent scripts.

 ### *parser_gb.py*
-Converts file with sequences in GenBank format to fasta format with sequence names in the following format: GenbankAccessionNumber_strain_isolate_country_collectionYear.
+Converts file with sequences in GenBank format to fasta format with sequence names in the following format: GenbankAccessionNumber_annotation1_annotation2_..._annotationN, where annotation1, ..., annotationN are metadata from genbank qualifiers indicated in *-features* option.

 Sequences which lengths are beyond or above defined threshold wll not be included in ouput-file.